Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

 1. Distribute the client certificate to the rest of the cluster.

    **NOTE:** There may be errors when copying files.
-The target may or may not exist depending on the version of Shasta.
+The target may or may not exist depending on the version of CSM.

-   - **DO NOT** copy this to the master node where this work is being performed.
+   * **DO NOT** copy this to the master node where this work is being performed.
-   - Copy `/etc/kubernetes/admin.conf` to all master and worker nodes.
+   * Copy `/etc/kubernetes/admin.conf` to all master and worker nodes.

    Client access: